Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Da Nang, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Da Nang, we always rely on the strongest methodology we can and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why It's Authoritative | How We Used It |
+| Source | Why it's reliable | How we used it |

 |---|---|---|

-| Savills Vietnam - Da Nang H1/2025 | Global real estate consultancy with standardized market reporting. | We used it to anchor Da Nang-specific supply and demand trends.
-It helped us understand which segments are absorbing and which areas are hottest. |
+| Savills Vietnam, Da Nang H1/2025 Report | Savills is a global real estate consultancy that produces standardized, research-led reports on major Vietnamese markets. | We used it to anchor Da Nang-specific supply and demand trends and segment-level absorption signals.
+It shaped our narrative on which property types and neighborhoods are rising fastest. |

-| Reuters - Vietnam Apartment Prices 2025 | Credible outlet explicitly citing government data. | We used it as a hard numeric anchor for Vietnam-wide apartment pricing.
-We then localized to Da Nang by adjusting for segment mix. |
+| Reuters, Vietnam Housing Prices 2025 | Reuters is a globally trusted newswire and this article explicitly cites Vietnamese government apartment pricing data. | We used this as a hard numeric anchor for Vietnam-wide apartment price momentum in 2025.
+We then adjusted that figure to reflect Da Nang's specific market conditions. |

 Get the full checklist for your due diligence in Da Nang